TransparentHealth/mu2/transport/creating-direct-certificates-using-vmware.md

 ====================================================

 The goal of this document is to demonstrate how to create direct certificates using NIST's a "canned" version of certGen.
-This is provided as a conviencece to make the process of generateing direct certificates easier.
+This is provided as a convenience to make the process of generating direct certificates easier.

-The tool is packaged as a VMWare image and can be ran using VMWarePlayer and other VMWareTools.
+The tool is packaged as a VMWare image and can be ran using VMWarePlayer and other VMWare tools.

-These instructions are based on the instrustions found at http://api.nhindirect.org/java/site/assembly/stock/1.3.1/users-guide/depl-hisp-only.html
+These instructions are based on the instructions found at http://api.nhindirect.org/java/site/assembly/stock/1.3.1/users-guide/depl-hisp-only.html

 The basic steps are as follows: